griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

   * In this case - a population value of "unknown" is considered nullable Long
   * Serializers can be installed at the top level instead of property annotations e.g `@file:UseSerializers(UnknownToNullableSerializer::class)`

-First approach with property KSerializer for each nullable type, can be configured as `@file:UseSerializers(UnknownToNullableSerializer,...)`
+First approach with KSerializer for each nullable type, can be configured as `@file:UseSerializers(UnknownToNullableSerializer,...)`

 ``` kotlin